310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 You don’t have to thank me, Anzu-san!
 We’re close, aren’t we!

-Also, calling me “Mikejima-senpai” feels a little too formal for us, so I want you to call me “Mama”.
+Alsooo, calling me “Mikejima-senpai” feels a little too formal for us, so I want you to call me “Mama”.
 C’mon, no need to be embarrassed about it~♪
 {% endbubble %}

 {% bubble Chiaki %}